KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

       --component git-writer-pr-1.0.0
     ```

-> **Note** To write directly to a Git repository without creating a PR, replace the `git-writer-pr-1.0.0` component with `git-writer-1.0.0`.
+> **Note** To write directly to a Git repository without creating a pull request, replace the `git-writer-pr-1.0.0` component with `git-writer-1.0.0`.

-## Deploy an application package from Git recipe
+## <a id='git-recipe'></a> Deploy an application package from a Git recipe

 This Supply Chain deploys a Carvel package from a Git repository.

 It performs the following actions:

-- Pull application package from Git
+- Pull the application package from Git
 - Translate the Carvel package to a deployable package
 - Deploy the application

 Complete the following steps:

-1. Ensure that you have initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+1. Ensure that you have initialized a working directory by running [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
-2. Run the following command to generate the supply chain.
+2. Generate the Supply Chain by running:

     ```console
     tanzu supplychain generate \